syncfusion-content/uwp-docs/uwp/TreeGrid/ColumnTypes.md

 ## TreeGridColumn

-TreeGridColumn is an abstract class provides base functionalities for all the column types in SfTreeGrid.
+TreeGridColumn is an abstract class provides base functionalities for all the column types in TreeGrid.

 ### Mapping column to particular property